SneakyPeet/sneakycode.net/resources/posts/2015-07-22-reflecting-on-domain-driven-design.md

-{:tags ("Domain Driven Design" "DDD"), :title "Reflecting on Domain Driven Design", :date "2015-07-22"}
+{:tags ("domain driven design" "ddd"), :title "Reflecting on Domain Driven Design", :date "2015-07-22"}
 -----
 When I started blogging about DDD, I mentioned that my plan was to build up a [DDD project template](https://github.com/SneakyPeet/SimpleDDD).
 I wanted to do this because there are very few examples out there on how to do DDD.